 The CWA and Federal regulations require TMDLs to include an MOS to take into account any lack of knowledge concerning the relationship between effluent limitations and water quality.
-EPA guidance suggest two approaches to satisfy the MOS requirement.
+EPA guidance suggests two approaches to satisfy the MOS requirement.
 First, it can be met implicitly by using conservative model assumptions to develop the allocations.
 Alternately, it can be met explicitly by allocating a portion of the allowable load to the MOS.

-An explicit MOS of five percent was included by setting the modeling endpoints to 95 percent of the water quality standards, Section 7.31.
+An explicit MOS of five percent was included to counter uncertainty in the modeling process (Section 7.4.1).
+West Virginia also set the modeling endpoints to 95 percent of the water quality standards as an additional MOS, Section 7.4.1.
 West Virginia did not include a discussion regarding an implicit MOS but did use conservative model assumptions (such as assuming all point sources continually discharge at permit limits) to develop the allocations.